Brooks Wade, of Jocassee Lake Tours, sat with us to discuss one of his favorite animals: the Common Loon.

 Loons migrate 2,000 miles from their freshwater breeding grounds in the upper midwestern U.S. down to the marine environments in the Gulf of Mexico and Florida.
 During their migration, loons stop to overwinter on Lake Jocassee.
 This occurs from late October through March.
 Known to be site loyal, loons have been genetically designed to return to the same spot each season.
 Once they land, they don’t fly again until it’s time to leave in April.
 The same group of birds stays together; they huddle up and sleep in the middle of the lake away from the shore.
 They eat baitfish and crustaceans.

-The modern development of manmade lakes in the southeastern U.S. has resulted in new site grounds for loons.
-At any given time, there are 100-150 common loons on Lake Jocassee.
+Relative to their history, it is a new phenomenon for loons to overwinter on freshwater lakes in the southeast.
+This is likely due to the fact that man-made lakes are a modern development, that has resulted in new site grounds for loons.
+Lake Jocassee was completed in 1973 and is one of the newest reservoirs in the southeastern region.
+At any given time, there are 100-150 Common Loons on Lake Jocassee.
 During the winter, we see an influx of loons stopping over to rest and prepare for the next journey on their southern migration.